greenelab/meta-review/manuscript.md

 In addition, discussing manuscripts in the open provides one form of pre- and post-publication peer review `TODO: define this or provide a reference?`, incentivizing the reviews with potential manuscript authorship.
 However, inviting wide authorship brings many technical and social challenges such as how to fairly distribute credit, coordinate the scientific content, and collaboratively manage extensive reference lists.

-We present potential solutions to these challenges based on our recent experience leading a collaborative review "Opportunities And Obstacles For Deep Learning In Biology And Medicine" [@tJKvnIaZ].
+We present solutions to these challenges based on our recent experience leading a collaborative review "Opportunities And Obstacles For Deep Learning In Biology And Medicine" [@tJKvnIaZ].
 Our review attracted 27 authors from 20 different institutions who were not determined in advance.
 `TODO: confirm institution count`
 We wrote entirely in the open without restrictions on who was welcome to contribute.